Japanese style bathroom design: simplicity in its purest form

 “Feng shui colour charts tend to move more towards earthy shades, which are often more related to nature,” comments Ruban Selvanayagam of UK home sales specialists Property Solvers.

-If you still want to add a touch of brightness to the pacifying calm interior of the bathroom, you can easily use neat accents in rich shades, such as terracotta, plum, wine red, or graphite black.
+If you still want to add a touch of brightness to the bathroom’s pacifying, calm interior, you can easily use neat accents in rich shades, such as terracotta, plum, wine red, or graphite black.
 Try not to overdo it; your eyes also need rest.

 Materials